vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 The contention that like a potent medicine which is taken now acting like a cure for unwholesome things that may be done in the future, _prapatti_ will destroy any sins that might be committed after its performance - this contention is disproved by hundreds of texts in the _śruti_s and the stritis which are directly applicable to the _prapanna_ and are not sublated by other texts.

 In such _śloka_s as the following, Manu and others, too, prescribed the conditions under which transgressions may be permitted: " When there is a real fear that want of food might cause death, if a man eats food obtained from wherever it was possible, he will not be tainted by the sin thereof, in the same way as mire does not stain ether (ākās'a)" "At a time" when there is a fear that want of food might cause death, the man that eats the food obtained by him, whatever the source might be, will not be stained by the sin thereof, in the same way as water does not wet the leaf of the lotus."
 That this rule applies equally to the man who knows or meditates on _Brahman_ is seen stated in the _Sūtra_ which says, "At a time when death is feared ( owing to starvation ), the man (the man who meditates on _Brahman_) may eat any food, whatsoever, for the _śāstra_s say so ” and this is taught there with the help of an illustration[^118] .
 Therefore the view that the self is not a doer and that it is entirely dependent (on _Iśvara_) and hence will not be stained by any sins committed after _prapatti_ though they are deliberate and that no further _prapatti_ need be performed (for their expiation) - this view is opposed to our siddhanta (_Śrī_ _Rāmānuja_'s doctrine ).

+[^118]:
+ILLUSTRATION.
+Ushasti was a seer and when owing to starvation, he feared he might die, he ate the cooked grain given to him by a man of a low caste.
+But when this fear did not exist, he refused what was offered to him afterwards viz. water.

 In this context some ( commentators) explain the meaning of vraja otherwise ((i.e. that it does not enjoin any action) and state that to the aspirant to _mukti_, there is no _upāya_ to be adopted except the knowledge of relationship that is learnt from the sāstrās to exist between the _jīva_ and _Iśvara_.
 They find support for this view in the following _śloka_s without comprehending their real purport.
 The _śloka_s are:- "The self is the property of Bhagavan.
 He who considers his self as belonging to himself, is a thief of the self.
 Is there any form of sin that is not committed by him?" " Bhagavan controls all beings in the universe from within the sphere of the sun and He is the ruler over all.
 He is within your heart and if you have no quarrel with him, you need not go (on a pilgrimage) to the G_aṅga_ or to Kurukṣetra" and "Remember always that the Lord is the master, that the self or atma is His servant and that this relationship exists always by your very nature."
 This argument is opposed to the natural and self evident injunction for _bhakti_ , _prapatti_ and the like.
 Since listening to Vedanta and reflecting on it arise from mere desire, there is no need also to enjoin the knowledge (of relationship) which arises from the s'astras. ( There is no need for the _Śāstra_ to enjoin something which a man will do of his own accord).
 As is well known, it has been established (in _Śrī_ _Bhāṣya_) that if knowledge which need not be enjoined is called the means of attaining _mukti_, it would be opposed to the injunction ordaining certain things for performance and there would be other objections too; (the injunction made in the _śāstra_s would serve no purpose at all).